 This 1959 Chrysler Windsor Hardtop Sedan is a true survivor with under 39,000 original miles on the odometer.
-Even the optional two-tone paint, Spanish Silver over Winchester Grey, is in great shape and what was applied in the factory 58 years ago!
+Even the optional two-tone paint, Spanish Silver over Winchester Grey, is in great shape and what was applied in the factory over 60 years ago!

 Clearly a very well looked after car that has averaged less than 700 miles per year since it was made!